 Here are my top iron-laden and budget-friendly recipes for a healthy, balanced diet

 Tofu can get a bit of a bad rep on the flavour charts due to its natural plainness.
 However, the beauty of this versatile soy product is that it absorbs flavour like a sponge.
 So, tofu can be to-fun to cook with!
 What’s more, tofu is a source of ‘complete’ plant protein & protective antioxidants ✔️ If you are keen to try more plant-based recipes with your family, then these supercharged Tofu & Veggie Bites are a must on your finger food recipe repertoire!
+Its super easy and a great addition to your little ones lunchbox.
 For more finger food recipe click here.

 Little ones and grown-ups need to refuel, so these Veggie Frittata Muffins are a nutritious, quick and easy recipe that you and your tot can enjoy together.
 One recipe for both means less cooking and washing-up for you, and more time spent eating good food together.
 Eggs are full of high quality protein, vitamins and minerals, including vitamin D, folate, iodine and long-chain omega-3 fatty acids, so provide a nutritious and delicious meal at any time of the day.
 British Lion eggs are the only eggs approved by the Food Standards Agency to be served runny to babies, young children, pregnant women and the elderly, so always look for the Lion mark on egg shells and packs – you can find them in your favourite supermarket.
 Click here for more egg recipes to enjoy with your growing family.
 This recipe is suitable from 8+ months.

 A rich, hearty & tasty meatless bolognese which utilises pea based protein mince for a boost – easy to knock up in a single pot!
 Find many more delicious vegetarian recipes here!